 Between our garden and Evergreen Primary School lies a field which becomes a seasonal wetland during our rainy season.
-While the area usually dries out during the summer, a recent consultation from from Melissa Breckenridge of the Pierce County Water Conservation concluded that enhanging the area with natives and continuing to remove invasives could also have a beneficial effect on our garden environment by inviting more beneficial insects and other species to the site.
+While the area usually dries out during the summer, A consultation from from Melissa Breckenridge of the Pierce County Water Conservation concluded that enhancing the area with native plants and continuing to remove invasive species could have a beneficial effect on our garden environment by inviting more insects and other species to the site.

-We recently were awarded a small grant from the Master Gardener Foundation of Pierce County (MGFPC) Sharon Ballard Community Garden Grant Committee.
-The grant allots some funds for the purchase of more native plants so that we can continue to enhance the plant diversity around our garden and integrate it with the native plant community.
+We were awarded a small grant from the Master Gardener Foundation of Pierce County (MGFPC) Sharon Ballard Community Garden Grant Committee.
+The grant allotted funds for the purchase of more native plants so that we can continue to enhance the plant diversity around our garden and integrate it with the native plant community.

 Invasive Species at our Garden